- Pass list published: 2 July 2019

 The pass mark for Subject CS1 was 58

-Four hundred and thirty-eight presented themselves and one hundred and ninety-four passed namely:
+Four hundred and thirty-eight presented themselves and one hundred and ninety-three passed namely:

 Adhiambo, Ivy Susan